create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 Returns a new `MFQuaternion` field initialized with the values from the specified iterable.

+#### **fromArray** (values: number []): MFQuaternion

+Creates a new field of the corresponding type initialized with the values from the specified flat array.
+The array length must be multiple of the components size of one element.

 ### Instance Creation Method(s)

 #### *mfQuaternionObjectName* = new **MFQuaternion** (*... values: SFQuaternion []*)